jju/stubbl/teams/kaijudynamo.md

 | Morgan   | Kaiju Dynamo | Blocker   |   19 |    7 |   16 |   42 |    0 |    0 |    0 |    4 |    4 |    0 |    7 |   51 |
 | **Vardan**    | Kaiju Dynamo | Runner    |    5 |    1 |    4 |   10 |   11 |    8 |    0 |    0 |    0 |    0 |    2 |   51 |

-[[Starfin]] will do his best to get the ball to a scorer, but he is no [[Nakayama]].
+[[starfin]] will do his best to get the ball to a scorer, but he is no [[nakayama]].

-Since Sabah's development as a Sardines-style speedster, the offense has relied much more on [[deepali]] opening a hole for [[Sabah]] to bolt through and score from the line of scrimmage. [[Sabah]] was basically the entire strategy of the GCVIII through early GCX teams, and she was great at the time.
+Since Sabah's development as a Sardines-style speedster, the offense has relied much more on [[deepali]] opening a hole for [[sabah]] to bolt through and score from the line of scrimmage. [[sabah]] was basically the entire strategy of the GCVIII through early GCX teams, and she was great at the time.
 In GCX they had to work with secondary players, like [[Marco]] and [[Vardan]] who seem to be rewarding a more careful approach to the game.

 ### Management